The-Dream-Witch/rust-n-body/README.md

 So, given that I had basically no idea what I was doing, and that nearly all of the work was performed in the last week-and-a-half of the term due to other assignments taking short-term precedence, it should come as no surprise that I didn't manage to hit ***all*** of the (honestly, very hubristic) goals I'd set for myself.

 In particular, GPU calculations, true 3D, and the n = 10,000 target had to be droppped.

+Also, I'll be honest; while the code as written appears to work, I can't claim to be confident that the math comports with reality.

 Still, I managed to hit enough of my goals that I'm proud of what I managed to produce in such a short time.
 If nothing else, this was an incredible learning experience, and I fully intend to continue my work on this far past the assignments due date in an attempt to reach those goals I hadn't managed to hit.